15 November, 2024

 Variants in Canada over time

-This plot shows the changing composition of sequences for all Canadian data posted to the VirusSeq Portal according to Pango lineage designation (Pango version 4.2 (Viral AI)), up to 2024-03-30.
+This plot shows the changing composition of sequences for all Canadian data posted to the VirusSeq Portal according to Pango lineage designation, up to 30 October, 2024.
 Because sampling and sequencing procedures vary by region and time, this does not necessarily reflect the true composition of SARS-CoV-2 viruses in Canada over time.

 Canadian trees